-Face to Face with Reality: Three problems B2B content marketers shouldn't ignore 03 Stories Crown Kings: Story-driven content marketing explained 0; Back to Beginnings: Wait, what even is a story?
-06 The Art of Remembering: Why stories have all the power 0 Delivery in Disguise: The Trojan Horse Principle 08 The Root of all Evil: Every story needs a villain.
+Face to Face with Reality: The big problem B2B content marketers shouldn't ignore 03 Stories Crown Kings: Story-driven content marketing explained 05 The Art of Remembering: Why stories have all the power 06 Back to Beginnings: Wait, what even is a story?
+07 Delivery in Disguise: The Trojan Horse Principle 08 The Root of all Evil: Every story needs a villain.
 Who's yours?
 09 Serial for Breakfast: Serialised content and the Netflix analogy 10 Tip of the Iceberg: What story-driven content really looks like 11